 3. After donating, eat and drink this

 When you're done, it’s important to drink water again to replenish your system, and to rest for a bit.
-Most blood donation centers will not allow you to get up right away anyway, so use the time to drink, drink, drink — and send an email or two.
-For the rest of the day after you donate blood, make sure to eat well, including foods rich in iron, and drink plenty of fluids (but back off the alcohol!).
+Most blood donation centers will not allow you to get up right away anyway, so use the time to drink, drink, drink.
+For the rest of the day after you donate blood, make sure to eat well, including foods rich in iron, and drink plenty of fluids (but back off the alcohol).

 4. Take it easy